Monoamine transmission: mechanisms, microcircuits and movement

-Our work explores how dopamine function is governed and dysregulated through study of dopamine transmission in real-time.
+Our work explores how dopamine function is governed and dysregulated and interacts with the complex neuromodulator landscape in real-time.

-In a range of parallel and intersecting projects, we are exploring:
+In a range of intersecting and collaborative projects, we are exploring:

-- How drugs of addiction modify dopamine signals
+• How drugs of addiction modify dopamine signals and regulatory circuits

 Please get in touch if you’d like to join the lab, and see current recruitment opportunities below.